 The Chung Kuo series actually has a long history, dating back to the late 80s, when the series was first published.
 Back then, the series was comprised of eight volumes.
 Chung Kuo met with tremendous critical acclaim, but perhaps not as much commercial success as one might hope.
 Eventually it dropped out of publication, and some of the books (especially nearing the end of the series) became difficult to find.

-Luckily, the series has been picked up by Corvus for re-publication in the UK, although it’s readily available for import into other countries, as well as in Kindle e-book format.
-The re-published series has been completely reworked by Wingrove, including being recast into 20 volumes (including two volumes of all new prequel material, the first of which is Son of Heaven).
-So far, the first three volumes have been published: Son of Heaven, Daylight on Iron Mountain, and The Middle Kingdom.
+Much to the delight of old fans, the series was picked up by Corvus for re-publication to begin in 2011.
+The to-be-re-published series was completely reworked by Wingrove, including being recast into 20 volumes (including two volumes of all new prequel material, the first of which was Son of Heaven).
+Unfortunately, the delight was short-lived.
+After releasing the first eight volumes of the re-worked series, Corvus cancelled the series in 2014.

-With the series re-launching, I decided to start this page as a place to post Chung Kuo news, reflections, and related material, as well as provide a space for fans of the series to interact.
-In no way is this site meant to compete with the official Chung Kuo page, which is a wealth of information in itself.
-In face, series author David Wingrove has been extraordinarily generous in providing the fans with updates and material hosted on this site.
+Back when Corvus announced its re-release, I decided to start this page as a place to post Chung Kuo news, reflections, and related material, as well as provide a space for fans of the series to interact.
+In no way is this site meant to compete with the David Wingrove’s official site or that of Fragile Books.
+In fact, series author David Wingrove has been extraordinarily generous in providing the fans with updates and material hosted on this site.

 As for the sections of this site, entries in The Vault contain classic pieces related to Chung Kuo, generally journal entries or public talks given by David Wingrove, with a few other gems thrown in.
 This section has been pieced together from old websites and things David has sent along.